tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 +------------------------+ |           |
                            |           |
 ~~~~~
-{: #tab-kem-ke title="KEM based Key Exchange"}
+{: #tab-kem-ke title="KEM based key exchange"}

-## Authenticated Key Exchange (AKE)
+## Authenticated Key Exchange

-Authenticated Key Exchange with KEMs where both parties contribute a KEM public key to the overall session key is interactive as described in {{?I-D.draft-ietf-lake-edhoc-22}}.
+Authenticated key exchange  (AKE) with KEMs where both parties contribute a KEM public key to the overall session key is interactive as described in {{?I-D.draft-ietf-lake-edhoc-22}}.
 However, single-sided KEM, such as when one peer has a KEM key in a certificate and the other peer wants to encrypt for it (as in S/MIME or OpenPGP email), can be achieved using non-interactive HPKE {{RFC9180}}.
 The following figure illustrates the Diffie-Hellman (DH) Key exchange:

 ~~~~~ aasvg
                       +---------+ +---------+